IBM PC Convertible: Reception

-InfoWorld in 1989 described the PC Convertible as "a dismal failure" because of high price and inferior technology.
+The industry expected the PC Convertible to first appear in public for a large IRS contract in 1986.
+Zenith Data Systems unexpectedly won the contract with the Zenith Z-171.
+By 1989 IBM was a laggard in the laptop market compared to leaders Toshiba, Zenith, and Grid Systems; InfoWorld described the PC Convertible as "a dismal failure" because of high price and inferior technology.
 The machine had difficulty in the marketplace and was seen as a poor value for money, since other laptops in the market had more built-in features, although it enjoyed some success with business users, who saw its battery life and portability as selling points.

 Even after the release of the Model 3 in October 1987, which fixed some of the machine's issues, lack of built-in features remained a pain point.
 The parallel, serial and video ports all required adapters, while competing machines included these as integrated features.
 The Convertible was also heavy, not much faster than the Portable it replaced, and had a hard-to-read, oddly-shaped LCD screen.
 It also competed against faster portables based on the Intel 80286 that offered optional hard drives, from companies such as Compaq, and laptops from companies such as Toshiba and Zenith that were lighter and offered similar specifications, sometimes at half the price.
 The keyboard was also criticized for lacking several important keys.